Esri/utilities-telecom-desktop-addins/README.md

-# utilities-telecom-desktop-addin
+# utilities-telecom-desktop-addin (Retired)

 The ArcGIS for Utilities Telecom Desktop Add-ins helps you effectively manage basic connectivity information about your fiber network infrastructure.

 ![Image of Desktop Add-ins](https://raw.github.com/Esri/utilities-telecom-desktop-addins/master/utilities-telecom-desktop-addins.png "Desktop Add-ins")
+##Retired
+As of September 1, 2016, the Fiber Data Management Solution has been moved to the [Retired Lifecycle Status](http://links.esri.com/Support/ProductLifeCycle).
+The source code for this add-in can still be accessed through this GitHub repository.
 ##Mature Support
-As of July 1, 2015, the Fiber Data Management Solution has been moved to [mature support](http://links.esri.com/Support/ProductLifeCycle).
+As of July 1, 2015, the Fiber Data Management Solution has been moved to the [Mature Lifecycle Status](http://links.esri.com/Support/ProductLifeCycle).
 The source code for this add-in can still be accesssed through this GitHub repository.

 ## Features